What is Safeguarding?

 Mandatory Reporting of FGM - Procedural information

-From 31 October 2015 it is mandatory for teachers, health and social workers to report to the police if they find, or are told, someone under 18 has undergone FGM.
+In October 2015, it became mandatory for teachers, health and social workers to report to the police if they find, or are told, someone under 18 has undergone FGM.

 The Prevent Duty